 DBMS Project Ideas

-The following are some easy and exciting database project ideas.
+The following are some easy and exciting dbms project ideas.
 Choose one according to your requirements:

 1. E-commerce Platform